 The caimito is a versatile fruit that can be eaten fresh or used in many dishes.
 It can be sliced as a refreshing snack or used to make jams, jellies, and preserves.
 It is also a popular ingredient in smoothies and juices and can make a refreshing sorbet.

 The caimito is famous for ornamental landscaping in many parts of the world.
 The trees are prized for their attractive foliage and fragrant flowers and make a beautiful addition to any garden.
 They are also drought-tolerant and relatively low maintenance, making them a good choice for those with busy lifestyles.

 The caimito is a delicious and highly nutritious fruit worth trying.
 Whether you enjoy it fresh or use it in cooking and baking, this tropical treat will surely delight your taste buds and provide various health benefits.

 When you cut the skin, you can see the star pattern that gave it its name.
 The Caimito tastes like sweet caramel custard, that's why it's very commonly used as a dessert, just chill and eat with a spoon.

 Important note: Don't take a big bite out of your caimito since you only should eat the interior fruit flesh.
 That pulp around the seeds is where it's at.
 Needless to say, don't eat the seeds either.

 Our Caimito is tree-ripened and hand-picked.
-Current variety is red.
+Current variety is purple.
 Get your box today.